dpgc11/FelightApps/README.md

 # FelightApps
-Firebase non-functional(NEed to enable access from the console)
+Firebase non-functional(Need to enable access from the console)